-- 1. GRE scores of a certain level (usually at least 1100 Verbal and Quantitative) - 2.
-A sufficient junior-senior year GPA (usually at least 3.20)

-3. Three letters of recommendation (these should be academic recommendations)

-4. Transcripts from all colleges and universities attended

-5. A statement of purpose outlining the student's background, interests, and goals in the program
+- 1. GRE scores of a certain level (usually at least 300 [new scoring rubric]/1100 [former scoring rubric] Verbal and Quantitative) - 2.
+A sufficient junior-senior year GPA (usually at least 3.20) - 3.
+Three letters of recommendation (these should be academic recommendations) - 4.
+Transcripts from all colleges and universities attended - 5.
+A statement of purpose outlining the student's background, interests, and goals in the program